Boston Bike Accident Lawyer

 - Broken bones: Following a bicycle accident, the rider will sustain broken bones from the impact of the collision with the other vehicle, or from being thrown to the ground.
 Broken bones can require multiple surgeries to fix and almost always need immediate medical attention.

 - Traumatic brain injury (TBI): The vehicle itself may strike a bicyclist’s head, the bicyclist may be thrown to the ground and hit his head, or he may be thrown into a stationary object.
 TBIs have been known to occur if the head is violently whipped back and forth without any physical impact whatsoever.
 TBIs are always serious and can cause lifelong damage.

 Perhaps you were cycling by the Esplanade get involved in a traffic collision.
 No matter the severity of the accident, your first concern should always be your own safety.
 A visit to Mass General for an examination is always warranted, and worth the time and money.
 In many situations, the cost of your medical care will be compensated by the person responsible for the accident.
 When emergency medical personnel arrive, never decline treatment or an examination.
 This will document your injuries and can be important information to assist your attorneys in securing your compensation.

-With over a decade of experience defending the rights of personal injury victims throughout Massachusetts, DiBella Law Offices, P.C., understands the trauma you have been through and the concerns you have.
+With nearly two decades of experience defending the rights of personal injury victims throughout Massachusetts, DiBella Law Offices, P.C., understands the trauma you have been through and the concerns you have.
 Mounting medical bills, the loss of income (even on a short-term basis), and uncertainty about your future are all stresses we can help you manage.
 Call (617) 870-0907 today to schedule a free consultation.
 We can answer your questions and assist you in securing any compensation you deserve as a result of your Boston bike accident.